Send the link below via email or IMCopy

 : will be able to evaluate the attributes of two successful sports leaders (2A.M2)

 using the worksheet how many attributes can you write down that the sports leader shows and how does he show them?

 one successful leader that you have chosen for

 how this makes them successful for

-If Joe Schmidt was dressed differently for training, the players may view him differently.
-Wearing a suit would not be appropriate for the session, as he would not be able to be on a muddy field and participate or watch a rugby session.
+If Joe Schmidt was dressed in a suit for training, the players may view him differently.
+Wearing a suit would not be appropriate for the session, as he would not be able to be on a muddy field and participate or watch a rugby session closely.

 Remember to use your BTEC Literacy Mat for support

 Yes, he is in the room